Strength training can be simplified. You do not need complicated routines or space age equipment.

 Muscles grow only in response to heavy mechanical loading provided by resistance training.
 Muscle gains follow strength gains.

-To make muscles grow, you have to subject them to progressive resistance.
+To make muscles grow, you have to subject them to high levels of tension for adequate periods of time, and apply progressive resistance as you gain strength.
 This can come from reduced leverage, iron weights, or resistance bands.

 The bottom line is you have to get stronger to get bigger.
-The following pages provide more details.
+The following page provides more details.

 Strength training can build or at least maintain muscle while you lose fat.

 Fat loss is pointless if you don't have shapely muscle to provide a pleasing physique.
 You don't want to end up skinny or skinny-fat, if you have any self-respect.

 However fat loss itself is a function of diet, not training.
 When you have fat to lose it means you have consumed more energy-rich macronutrients than you have actually needed.
-You need to reduce your intake of energy and create a negative fat balance while maintaining a highly nutrient-dense diet.
-One way is a hypercarnivore diet.
+You need to reduce your energy (calorie) intake and create a negative fat balance while maintaining a high-protein, highly nutrient-dense diet.

 Strength training is necessary to gain quality body weight.
 Overeating only adds body fat.
 Adding body fat alone will not make you healthy or more attractive unless you have been anorexic or starved.

-Contrary to popular belief, you do not want to eat more than you need to gain weight.
-You don't gain muscle because you eat more, you eat more because you are gaining muscle!
-Strength training with adequate and progressive resistance will stimulate muscle protein synthesis, and stimulate your appetite so that you eat enough to increase your muscular body weight.
+You need to eat more to gain muscle, but you don't gain muscle because you eat more, you eat more because you are gaining muscle!
+Strength training with adequate effort and progressive resistance will stimulate muscle protein synthesis, and stimulate your appetite so that you eat more to increase your muscular body weight.